-Increasing the awareness of the crimes of domestic violence, sexual assault, dating violence, stalking and sex trafficking.
+Increasing the awareness of domestic violence, sexual assault, dating violence, stalking and sex trafficking.

 Enhancing the response to violence against Indian women at the tribal, federal and state levels.

 Providing technical assistance to coalition membership and tribal communities to enhance access to services to victims of domestic and sexual violence.

 The Coordinated Indigenous Resource Center for Legal Empowerment Project is a NAAV service that provides survivors of domestic violence, dating violence, sexual assault and stalking with comprehensive, high quality, culturally competent and effective legal representation throughout Oklahoma.
 We serve and support Oklahoma Tribal Victim Advocates with advocacy support through a Victim Advocate Liaison.

 Legal representation is provided in both state and tribal courts regarding civil matters arising from or caused by the violence and in related criminal matters advocating for the enforcement of victims' rights.